-- XHTML has restrictions in regards to tags and it can be nested inside each other.
+- XHTML has restrictions regarding tags, which can be nested inside each other.
 HTML has no such restrictions.

 XHTML vs HTML5 Comparison Table

-Below are the lists of points, describe the Comparison Between XHTML vs HTML5
+Below are the points lists; describe the Comparison Between XHTML vs HTML5.

 |Basis of Comparison between XHTML vs HTML5||XHTML||HTML5|

-1)Drag and Drop: User can easily drag and drop elements from one location to another on the same webpage.
+1)Drag and Drop: Users can easily drag and drop elements from one location to another on the same webpage.

 2)Geolocation: Users can easily share their location on various web applications.

-3)Server-Sent Events (SSE): Using this facility HTML5 lets events to flow to web browser from the web server.
+3)Server-Sent Events (SSE): Using this facility, HTML5 lets events flow to the web browser from the web server.
 These events are called Server sent events.

 4)New elements: Many elements like <header>, <footer> and <section> have been added.

-5)Microdata: This facility enables a user to create their own vocabularies beyond HTML5 and extend the web pages with the custom semantics.
+5)Microdata: This facility enables users to create their own vocabularies beyond HTML5 and extend the web pages with custom semantics.

 Example of using DOCTYPE

-All attributes should be quoted and you must explicitly state the attribute and its value.
+It would help to quote all attributes and explicitly state the attribute and its value.

-Doctype for was longer in previous versions of HTML as it is based on SGML and hence it requires reference to DTD.
+Doctype was longer in previous versions of HTML as it is based on SGML, so it requires reference to DTD.

 It also provides different tags like: